allo-protocol/allo-v2/contracts/strategies/qv-governance/README.md

         - If a recipient's current status is `Accepted`, then their application info is updated and their status is changed to `Pending` (global and local)

 ### Allocation logic
 Pool managers are able to designate a governance token that they want to use as their source of truth.
-The strategy takes a snapshot of token holdings on an manager-specified date and uses that as its source of truth for the allocation round.
+The pool manager defines the timestamp of the token snapshot.
 Allocators must hold tokens in that snapshot in order to be eligible.
 Each allocator gets a budget of "voice credits", which they can use to "purchase" votes on as many recipients as they would like.
 The number of votes each allocator can give to a recipient is equal to the square root of the number of voice credits they spend on that specific recipient.
 Votes can be fractional.
 Allocations can only be cast during a voting window that is set by the pool manager.
 - **Allocator Eligibility**
     - only wallets that hold the required governance token in the strategy's snapshot are considered `eligible`.
 All other wallets are `ineligible`.
 - **Allocate function**